 Awareness

-If it is true that we only exist in this moment of time where our body is it will also be true that it is only in this moment and this place that we have the opportunity to actually accomplish something of significance to ourselves and others.
+If it is true that we only exist in this moment of time where our body exists it will also be true that it is only in this moment and in this place where we have the opportunity to actually achieve something of significance for ourselves and others.

 But what we consciously accomplish in the world does not start with actions visible to others.
 It starts within us with thought, emotion and imagination.
 Also unconscious acting starts with a mental process.
 But here our actions mainly express feeling and emotion.
-Thought usually comes long after, to our own and others frustration.
-It is only when we have consciously learned to observe where we are and what is happening just now that we gain access to thought and reason.
+Thought usually comes long after, to the frustration of ourselves and others.
+It is only when we consciously have learned to observe where we are, what we are and what is happening just now that we gain access to thought and reason.

 Thus the path to maturity and wisdom begins with conscious training of our ability to observe what happens in mind and body in the experienced moment.
 Of course it is equally important to observe what is happening at the same time in the outside world.
 But this type of observance is basically a genetic program so it is always there in full measure.
-The sad thing is that this very often influences us to mainly genetically controlled reactions.
+The sad thing is that this unconscious programming so often leads us to unpredictable reactions.
 So, if we don’t develop an awareness of our natural response to influences from the outside world it will very often be difficult to adapt to the actual situation.
 We are reacting instead of giving a deliberate response.
 Ancient behaviour like ”I didn’t know what to say, so I hit him” will easily take over.

 If we are interested in contributing to our own development, and want to become more mature and harmonious persons, the training must begin with observing over and over again what is going on within ourselves in the observed moment.
 What then must be noticed is: 1) signals that enter my consciousness through sight, hearing, smell, taste and touch, 2) signals from the body, 3) my thoughts and 4) my emotions.